AEchRod/Django-Restaurant-Application/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Install the required dependencies using the command: `pip install -r requirements.txt`.
+2. Install the required packages.
 3. Run the Django development server: `python manage.py runserver`.
 4. Access the project in your web browser at `http://localhost:8000/`.